 USDA Rural Development - Rural Cooperative Development Grant

 USDA RD Rural Cooperative Development Grant (RCDG) is a competitive award to cooperative development centers that help individuals and businesses start, expand, or improve rural cooperatives and other mutually owned businesses.
 Eligible applicants include institutions of higher learning and non-profits.
-Cooperatives looking for assistance, please click on cooperative development centers above.
-Please see website and regulations for more details.
+Cooperatives looking for assistance, Cooperatives looking for assistance, please contact coopinfo@usda.gov for a list of cooperative development centers.

 USDA Rural Development - Rural Economic Development Loan and Grant Program